johnbrc/MPD-Distribution/EN/MPD-SH/MPD-SH.md

 -	How do Maize Plant Discipleship learning groups differ from other learning forums, such as schools?

--	What are the characteristics of a good facilitator?
+-	What are the essential characteristics of a good facilitator?

 <!--\end {questions}-->

-# Maize Plant Discipleship Learning Process #
+# The Learning Process #

 THIS CHAPTER PRESCRIBES the reflective learning process intended to underlie presentation of the Maize Plant Discipleship syllabus.